Healthcare in India

 Access to state hospitals and healthcare is free and subsidised for Indian citizens that fall below the poverty line.
 For expats working in India and many locals, private healthcare is the only feasible option.

 Private healthcare in India

-Private hospitals in India are generally more in line with standards Western expats are used to.
-They are also preferred by Indian locals, who typically pay for these services out-of-pocket.
+Private hospitals in India are generally more in line with standards that Western expats are used to.
+They are also preferred by Indian locals, who typically pay for these services out of pocket.

-Private hospitals can often be used in non-emergencies for most medical needs, including regular check-ups and consultations.
-While there are many private facilities in cities like Bengaluru, Delhi and Mumbai, expats should research to find out which of their local healthcare providers best suits their needs.
+Private hospitals can be used in non-emergencies for most medical needs, including regular check-ups and consultations.
+While there are many private facilities in cities such as Bengaluru, Delhi and Mumbai, expats should research to find out which of their local healthcare providers best suits their needs.

 Health insurance in India

-Some international insurance providers may not be recognised by Indian hospitals, and in these cases expats will have to pay cash out of pocket.
+Some international insurance providers may not be recognised by Indian hospitals, and in these cases, patients will have to pay cash out of pocket.
 If this does happen, keeping all the necessary paperwork is essential if they want to be reimbursed by their insurer.